cs262g-theConsumables/CalvinDating/README.md

 Supplemental Specifications
 ------------------------
 1. Non-functional requirements
+        * These requirements are necessary for the app to be successful.
+But they are not specifically implementable.
-    1. Only Calvin students can use the app
+    1. Only Calvin students can use the app.
-    2. Compatable on all Android devices, not IOS
+    2. Compatable on all Android phones and some tablets, not IOS.
-    3. Using the app results in relationships
+    3. Using the app results in relationships.
-    4. A user's profile is secure and doesn't allow for fake profiles
+    4. A user's profile is secure and doesn't allow for fake profiles.
     5. The app is free from charge.
     6. Not open source.
 This coould lead to tampering with results.
 2. Test Suite — This test suite specifies how you will test your system and reports on how the testing went, including: